Toddler Walking On Their Toes? Don’t Be Alarmed — Yet

 Parents wait expectantly for the day their child toddles uneasily across the floor for the first time.
-Unfortunately the triumph and pride can turn to concern and worry when a toddler is moving in atypical ways like toe-walking.
-But a toddler walking on toes is not necessarily in-itself a reason for parents to be on red alert.
-There are a number of potential reasons for tip toe walking and only rarely do they relate to larger concerns like autism or cerebral palsy.
+Unfortunately. the triumph and pride can turn to concern and worry when a toddler walks on their toes — an atypical way of moving.
+But a toddler walking on toes is not necessarily in itself a reason for parents to be on red alert.
+There are a number of potential reasons for toe walking, and only rarely do they relate to larger concerns like autism or cerebral palsy.

 Here’s what parents of toe walking toddlers need to know.

-So it’s not uncommon to see some variation in the way a child steps.
-Even for older kids some toe walking may be mixed in with typical walking.
-That might concern some parents but Dusing encourages her clients to consider the context in which toe-walking occurs.
+Because of this, it’s not uncommon to see some variation in the way a child steps.
+Even for older kids, some toe walking may be mixed in with typical walking.
+That might concern some parents, but Dusing encourages her clients to consider the context in which toe walking occurs.

 When Toe Walking Matters